willduff/mixedreality-enthusiast-guide/docs/install-windows-mixed-reality.md

 ![Welcome to Mixed Reality](images/1050px-mixedrealityportal.png)

+## Download Windows Mixed Reality

+Windows Mixed Reality is approximately 1GB in size, and your download times will vary depending on your internet connection.
+If you hit a message that says "We couldn't download the Mixed Reality software", please view [the troubleshooting steps](troubleshooting-windows-mixed-reality.md#we-couldnt-download-the-mixed-reality-software).

 ## Review and Accept Terms and Conditions

 To continue with setup you must have 2GB of free space on your PC.
 Review and press **I Agree** to the terms and conditions to continue